Djokovic–Nadal rivalry: 2018 Wimbledon semifinal

 In one of the most anticipated matches of the tournament and their rivalry, Djokovic defeated Nadal in a thrilling five set match, lasting 5 hours, 15 minutes and played over two days.
 The match was highly anticipated early on, as Nadal, the world No. 1, had not progressed beyond the fourth round at Wimbledon since 2011 (where he lost to Djokovic in the final), and Djokovic on the other hand was recovering from a long elbow injury and had dropped down in the rankings.
 Nadal was considered the favourite due to his far superior form that year, riding a 17-match winning streak heading into the match, including a straight-set victory over Djokovic at the Italian Open, with Nadal's coach, Francisco Roig, considering him to be the "slightly favorite" going into the match.

 Due to delay caused by a six-and-half hour semifinal between Kevin Anderson and John Isner, the match started in the late Friday evening.
 Djokovic and Nadal won the first and second sets respectively.
 The third set entered the tiebreak and Djokovic saved three set points to win the set.
 As Wimbledon does not permit match play after 11:00 p.m, the match was halted after three sets.
 The fourth set, played next day, featured a lot of break point opportunities for both players, with the opening game lasting over 15 minutes and six deuces, with Nadal saving two break points, showing just how close the match was.
 Eventually it was Nadal who took the set.
 In the fifth set, both players held serve for the first 17 games, despite Nadal having break points in games 9 and 15, and Djokovic in games 8 and 16.
 The 15th game was also long, lasting over 10 minutes, going to five deuces and Djokovic saving three break points.
 Nadal saved a match point in the sixteenth game with a drop shot.
 In the end, Djokovic broke Nadal's serve at love to seal the match.

+Nadal said "I think I played a great match", adding that he had "hit great shots", "played aggressive", "gave it [his] best", and had "not much more inside me", before concluding, "It's fair to say that was a great match and he beat me.
+Well done for him."
+Djokovic said he was "overwhelmed" after defeating "the best player in the world" in what he described as "one of the best matches I've ever played", adding that it "really could have gone either way", that "until the last shot I didn't know if I'm going to win", and that "These kind of matches, you live for, you work for."